chadkluck/serverless-deploy-pipeline-atlantis/docs/README-0-Start-Here.md

 # Start Here

-A series of READMEs will walk you through the 3 concepts to get you started:
+A series of READMEs will walk you through creating the core infrastructure to get you started:

 1. Create an IAM Role for your CloudFormation Service
 2. Create a CodeCommit repository you will store your code in